StreamYard vs Restream: Complete Comparison for Live Streamers

 What Is StreamYard?

-StreamYard launched in 2018 as a browser-based live streaming studio designed to simplify video production and broadcasting.
+StreamYard launched recent years as a browser-based live streaming studio designed to simplify video production and broadcasting.
 The platform focuses on empowering storytellers with easy-to-use tools without compromising professional quality.

 What makes StreamYard stand out is its emphasis on user-friendliness.
 With no downloads required and a minimal learning curve, it's designed to get you streaming quickly and efficiently.
 This allows you to focus on your content rather than wrestling with technical configurations.